elisabethjansen/crowdfunding_ETL/README.md

 The created DataFrames were exported to the Resources folder.

 Table schema and verification code can be found within the resources folder as schema.sql

+## Resources

+Code guided by provided starter code, class activities, and aided in debuggin by the Xpert Learning Assistant.